larpchronicles/rules/rules-topics/04_combat.md

 ### Spellstrikes

 ---
 Spellstrikes are spells cast upon a target via a physically represented weapon.
-Packets do not count, as this would be touch casting.
 Spellstrikes may not be refused in the way touch casts can.
 Defenses for spells such as Spell Mirror, Intercept, and Parry Spell are effective against Spellstrikes.
 The Parry skill will not block the spell of a Spellstrike.
 If you physically parry a Spellstrike, you take the effect of the spell.
+An individual capable of using Spellstrike may treat a wielded weapon as a spell packet for the purposes of touch-casting.
+Packets may not be used to Spellstrike.

 ### Touch-Casting

 ---
-If you are touching the target directly, they have the ability to "refuse your touch-cast", causing you to expend the magic to no effect.
+If you are touching the target directly with a spell packet, they have the ability to "refuse your touch-cast", causing you to expend the magic to no effect.
 Any spell may be touch-cast.
 The target of a touch-cast spell may refuse the touch-cast, so long as they are capable of movement.
 Any and every offensive or negative touch-cast spell is assumed to automatically be refused unless explicitly accepted by the target.

 ### Turtling